SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ````

 Here we have the same declaration of the ServiceBindingUsage object created before, but
-we are changing a new, because is that a new one and the usedBy entry, telling Kyma to bind to our last number-history-service created
+we are making a new change, because it is a new object and the usedBy entry, telling Kyma to bind to our last number-history-service created.

 5. Type ```:wq``` and select the Enter key to save the changes.